Using threatcl

 By default the index file generated is

-.
-You can change the name of the file, but not its extension, with the-dashboard-filename
+dashboard.md.
+You can change the name of the file, but not its extension, with the-dashboard-filenameflag.
+For example,-dashboard-filename=index -

 If you don’t want to generate and include rendered DFD files provide the